trey-rosius/apartment_complex_management_system/README.md

 ## GET STARTED

+### Initialize CDK app

+Firstly, create a new project directory.
+I’m using a mac, so i’ll create mine and cd into it

+`mkdir acms`

+`cd acms`

+Create a CDK typescript application in your newly created directory

+`cdk init --language typescript`

+Once created, open up the newly created CDK app in your favorite IDE.

+### Stacks

-We are going to have 5 stacks
+We are going to have 5 stacks in total.

 - The main application Stack(Defines the Appsync API, Database, Datasource etc for the complete app)
 - A User Stack (For User Resources)